 By Linsa Dean

-The start of the spring semester excited many LC students.
+The start of the spring semester excited many Lewis and Clark Community College students.
 Emails from the bookstore, enrollment, and professors began to trickle into inboxes.
-On January 5, 2022 Vice President of Student Affairs, Katie Adams, sent the announcement that the first two weeks of classes would primarily be virtual.
+On January 5, Vice President of Student Affairs Katie Adams sent the announcement that the first two weeks of classes would primarily be virtual.
 Some classes, such as hands-on art classes, remained on campus.